leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-condition-cornearefractive
 - What is myopia?
+- What is the difference between astig and myopia
 - Why can I see near but not far?
 - What is short-sightedness?
 - What is near-sightedness?